ZaydenBlaze14/Useful/guide.md

 >        - igpu unslice  : -100mv
 >        - intel gpu : -100mv

-For stress test use the throttlestop bench option, if there is a singlt error on MAX size, change your undervolt
+For stress test use the throttlestop bench option, if there is a single error on MAX size, change your undervolt

 - 4 Profiles, Performance, No-Boost, Quiet, Battery